2020 Arizona Proposition 207: History

 The Arizona Dispensaries Association and Arizona Cannabis Chamber of Commerce began organizing in August 2019 for another ballot initiative after a failed November 2016 ballot initiative.
 The Arizona Dispensaries Association filed a ballot initiative application on September 26, 2019, for the "Smart and Safe Act," seeking to obtain the necessary 237,645 signatures from registered Arizona voters by the July 2, 2020 deadline to get on the November 3, 2020 ballot.

 Arizona legalization initiative, sponsored by Smart and Safe Arizona, had received 150,000 signatures by January 17, 2020, out of a required 237,645 signatures.
 The initiative likely had exceeded the minimum 237,645 valid signatures by April to appear on the November ballot.
 On July 1 the sponsors announced they had submitted over 420,000 signatures to the Secretary of State.
 On August 10, Secretary of State Katie Hobbs announced the initiative had qualified for the 2020 ballot as Proposition (Prop) 207.

-The Associated Press announced that the initiative had passed on election day, November 3, 2020.
+The Arizona Republic announced that the initiative had passed on election day, November 3, 2020.